Pituri: Active constituents

 It has long been known that the active constituent in Australia's various Nicotiana species is nicotine.
 Twentieth century chemical analysis found that both nicotine and nornicotine, a drug four times as toxic as nicotine, are usually present in Duboisia hopwoodii, and the concentrations of these chemicals can vary widely.
 In one study, specimens of duboisia hopwoodii from Western Australia and western Queensland were found to contain mainly nicotine while the active constituent of South Australian and central Australian Duboisia hopwoodii was predominantly the more toxic nornicotine.
 These variations may be due to differences in rainfall, harvest season and soil salinity and acidity.

 So Bancroft's and Liversidge's unfortunate experimental animals may have been injected with extracts of Duboisia hopwoodii high in the toxic nornicotine, while the specimens they sent to Europe for assessment (collected from different locations at different times) contained the more benign nicotine and little or no nornicotine.
 The reports of animal poisonings probably relate to the consumption of Duboisia hopwoodii high in nornicotine.
-Duboisia hopwoodii harvested from around the Mulligan River is high in nicotine and low in nornicotine.

 Preparation and use

 In central Australia, various species of wild Nicotiana are used.
 Nicotiana gossei and a subspecies of Nicotiana rosulata called Ingulba are preferred.
 In a small area west of the Mulligan River in south-western Queensland, a distinct population of Duboisia hopwoodii, low in nornicotine, has been traditionally used and traded widely.

-Fresh or dried leaves are broken up, mixed with ash and chewed to form a "quid" (a roll about the size and shape of a cigarette).
+Dried leaves are broken up, ground, mixed with ash and chewed to form a "quid" (a roll about the size and shape of a cigarette).
 The ash is thought to raise the pH of the mixture and facilitate the release of nicotine from the plant and its absorption through the mouth wall.
 Various types of wood are burned for ash including species of Acacia, Grevillea and Eucalyptus.
 Acacia salicina, whose ash is very high in the alkali calcium sulphate, is one of the preferred species.

 The quid is chewed from time to time and held behind the lower lip or cheek for long periods, where the thin skin, richly endowed with blood vessels, readily absorbs the nicotine.
 It may be shared with others, passing from person to person until returned to its owner.
 It may be carried pressed behind the ear, under a breast or beneath a head- or arm-band – possibly acting as a nicotine patch.
 A fresh quid may be prepared and held in the mouth while sleeping, so that for some chewers nicotine absorption is constant.